 Spend the rest of the day visiting Paris’ Renowned Museums.
 First, go to Musee de L’Orangerie to see Claude Monet’s well-known Water Lilies murals.
 Stay longer if you want to get a glimpse of more masterpiece paintings.

-Afterwards, go to the Louvre, which is perhaps the most impressive museum in the world.
-Of course, you will need to elbow your way through the crowds for an up-close view of Leonardo da Vinci’s Mona Lisa, but there are many more works to see!
+Afterwards, go to the Louvre.
+Of course, you will need to get an up-close view of Leonardo da Vinci’s Mona Lisa, but there are many more works to see!

 Don’t miss Venus de Milo, the Winged Victory of Samothrace, the Coronation of Napoleon and The Wedding at Cana (opposite Mona Lisa).
 It’s best to pick up a map at the entrance to plan your route through the massive venue.